-- The subject property is in the Westwood statistical neighborhood on the east side of South Sheridan Boulevard just north of the intersection with Morrison Road. - The site is currently vacant. - The proposed zone district, E-MX-3, is intended for use in the Urban Edge Neighborhood Context to promote safe, active, and pedestrian-scaled, diverse areas and enhance the convenience and ease of walking, shopping, and public gathering within and around the city's neighborhoods.
-Design standards provide options for varied building placement while still offering an active street front. - Further details of the requested zone district(s) can be found in the proposed zone district section of the staff report (below) and in Article 4 of the Denver Zoning Code (DZC). - The subject site is within one of Denver's Neighborhood Equity and Stabilization (NEST) focus neighborhoods, therefore, an equity analysis and the applicant's equity response are included in this staff report. - Development of the property will be required to comply with the city's recently adopted affordable housing policy.
+- The subject property is in the Westwood statistical neighborhood on the east side of South Perry Street just north of the intersection with West Morrison Road. - The site is currently a single-family residence. - This application has been accepted into the AHRT program.
+Elevation Community Land Trust ("ECLT") is working with BuCu West to redevelop parcels of land at 548 South Perry Street and 3915-3939 West Morrison Road to both preserve existing commercial and residential space, and redevelop underutilized portions of the site to create new permanently affordable, for sale housing opportunities for low- to moderate-income households.
+The redevelopment and preservation project will provide a minimum of 36 bedrooms in new residential homeownership opportunities and will preserve the commercial space for local, heritage businesses. - The proposed zone district, E-MX-3, is intended for use in the Urban Edge Neighborhood Context to promote safe, active, and pedestrian-scaled, diverse areas and enhance the convenience and ease of walking, shopping, and public gathering within and around the city's neighborhoods.
+Design standards provide options for varied building placement while still offering an active street front. - Further details of the requested zone district(s) can be found in the proposed zone district section of the staff report (below) and in Article 4 of the Denver Zoning Code (DZC). - The subject site is within one of Denver's Neighborhood Equity and Stabilization (NEST) focus neighborhoods, therefore, an equity analysis and the applicant's equity response are included in this staff report.